wneel52/PublicCode/README.md

 Project 3: Thrid project from my data structres and algorithms course.
 This is a linear regression model to determine house prices based off of a set of features.

+ex22: Shell script using pipelining to sort resumes based on keywords

+gofish: Implementation of GoFish in C

+SnakeC: ML based snake game